 Consumers have no alternative choice of commodities produced.
 They must have to accept whatever is produced.

-- It creates room for laziness: Since government provides everything for the people, it breeds laziness among citizens.
+- It creates room for laziness: Since the government provides everything for the people, it breeds laziness among citizens

 - It slows down economic development: As a result of the fact that government alone provides means of livelihood, it tends to reduce or slow down the pace of economic development.

-- Lack of specialization: Socialism does not encourage division of labour and specialization
+- Lack of specialization: Socialism does not encourage the division of labour and specialization

 - It leads to state monopoly: It leads to state monopoly as the state provides all essential goods and services for the citizens

-- Absence of creativity and innovation: Creativity and innovations in a socialist economic system are completely absent as citizens rely solely on government for all their needs.
+- Absence of creativity and innovation: Creativity and innovation in a socialist economic system are completely absent as citizens rely solely on the government for all their needs.